YutaUra/typescript-action/README.md

 ## Getting Started

 Click `Use this template` to create a repository.

-An initial release `v0.0.0` is automatically created by GitHub Actions.
-You can see the generated files in `dist` directory on the tag.

 Then checkout your repository and test it.
 Node.js is required.